-Hand Grenade Thrown At U.S. Embassy In Montenegro, Attacker Killed
+Hand Grenade Thrown At U.S. Embassy In Montenegro; Attacker Killed

 The attack happened around midnight local time while the offices were closed for the night.

+Police in Montenegro issued a statement on Thursday saying they are "working intensely" to identify the assailant.
+The blast created a crater on embassy property but caused no major damage.

-Local employees have been asked to stay home on Thursday as a precaution while a security review is conducted.
+Local employees have been asked to stay home as a precaution while a security review is conducted.

 Montenegro is located in southeastern Europe and was once part of Yugoslavia.